metaleap/go-xsd/README.md

      gopher"`

-( whitespace, gopher, quote, *backtick* )
+( *whitespace*, gopher, quote, backtick )

 D) The found occurence is likely part of a field in a type named something like **XsdGoPkgHasElem_Gopher** or **XsdGoPkgHasElems_Gopher**.
 Ignore that type, instead focus on the type of the field itself.
-That's the one you were looking for, that's the one to embed in your tiny custom struct.
+That's the one you're looking for, the one to embed in your tiny custom struct.